BaiGeiQiShi/RecoderAPI/README.md

 - `Fail` means **the compilation is successful, but the bug is not fixed**.

 ## 7. Experiment Reproduction
 It may take about **20 days** to finish the entire experiment.
 If you want to fully replicate our experiments on Recoder, please first checkout the 105 bugs in Catena4j and then repair these 105 bugs.
-You can also modify `105_bugs.txt` to determine the bugs to be fixed
+You can also modify `105_bugs.txt` to determine the bugs to be fixed.
 ```
 # Clean the quick test files
 rm -rf 105_bugs_with_src/*